Curious about what we do?

 Bliss Cherry: 2, medium

 For more information see The BC Liquor Store Scale

 Where do you get your honey from?

 Everything that goes into our wines is from Beautiful British Columbia.
 We try to source everything as locally as possible including our honey.
-We have sixty hives of bees but we also work with local bee keepers.
+We have approximately 150 hives of bees but we also work with local bee keepers.

 Where does the fruit in your wines come from?

-Everything that goes into our wines comes from the beautiful province of British Columbia.
+Everything that goes into our wines comes from the province of British Columbia.
 We source our fruit as locally as possible with much of it coming from the Okanagan Valley.
-Grapes come from local wineries, cherries are an Okanagan blend and the apples come from an organic orchard in Vernon, and our hasps come from our SE Kelowna neighbours Haskap Farms.
+Grapes come from local wineries, cherries are an Okanagan blend, apples come from an organic orchard in Vernon, and our hasps come from our SE Kelowna neighbours Haskap Farms.